networkx/nx-parallel/CONTRIBUTING.md

 pytest nx_parallel
 ```

-To add any additional tests, **specific to nx_parallel**, you can follow the way tests folders are structured in networkx and add your specific test(s) accordingly.
+To add any additional tests, **specific to nx_parallel**, you can follow the way test folders are structured in networkx and add your specific test(s) accordingly.

 ## Documentation syntax